 \section{Results}

 In the previous section, we examined speed limits without detailing the underlying dynamics.
-In this section, we show Eq.~\eqref{eq:base_SL_Bhattacharyya} for the Langevin dynamics and classical Markov jump process, and we will show Eq.~\eqref{eq:base_Bhattacharyya_SL_quantum} for general open quantum dynamics and non-hermitian dynamics in order.
+In this section, we show Eq.~\eqref{eq:base_SL_Bhattacharyya} for Langevin dynamics and classical Markov jump processes, and we show Eq.~\eqref{eq:base_Bhattacharyya_SL_quantum} for general open quantum dynamics and non-Hermitian dynamics in order.